Music & Culture

 I’m not suggesting there shouldn’t be violence in stories.
 Sometimes elements of bad behavior and violence are needed to make a point.
 But when a story includes it excessively, then its intention is not to make a point, but to add shock value.

 The Hunger Games opens in theaters on the 23rd.
-As with Harry Potter and Twilight, I’m sure there are millions of children anticipating its release.
+As with Harry Potter and Twilight, I’m sure there are millions anticipating its release.
 Are you planning on watching it?
 Have you read the books?
 What do you think about the violence?